 - Threatening you with arrest or imprisonment for failing to pay a debt.

-- Communicating with anyone other than you our your spouse about your debt.
+- Communicating with anyone other than you or your spouse about your debt.

-If a creditor contacts you after you have received the 341 notice, advise them that you have filed bankruptcy, give them your case number, and ask that they no longer contact you as is stated in the 341 Notice.
-If you receive any bills after filing, you should mail a copy of the 341 Notice to the creditor with the bill.
+Approximately one week after your case has been filed, the Court mails the “341 Notice” to you, your creditors, and other interested parties.
+If a creditor contacts you after you have received your copy of the 341 notice, advise them that you have filed bankruptcy, give them your case number, and ask that they no longer contact you.
+If you receive any bills or statements from a creditor after filing, you should mail a copy of the 341 Notice to the creditor with a copy of the bill.

-If a creditor continues to call you or write to you after you have advised them of your bankruptcy case number and filing date, make a record of the creditor’s contact including, if possible, the name of the person contacting you, and dates and times of contacts.
+If a creditor continues to contact you (either by phone or in writing) after you have advised them of your bankruptcy case number and filing date, make a record of the creditor’s contact including, if possible, the name of the person contacting you, and dates and times of contacts.
 You may want to keep a log of unauthorized creditor contacts after your bankruptcy filing.
 If you have a written log or other evidence that a particular creditor has contacted you repeatedly after notification you should call your attorney for assistance.